Tricuspid valve regurgitation

-The decision to treat tricuspid regurgitation is based on the aetiology and severity 1,2,4,14.
+The decision to treat tricuspid regurgitation is based on the etiology and severity 1,2,4,14.
 Management involves pharmacotherapy measures (especially diuretics) and consideration of surgery 1,2,4,14.
 Surgery is generally recommended if there are signs of pulmonary hypertension, in which case tricuspid valve repair or tricuspid valve replacement may be necessary 1,2,4,14.
 Management of concurrent valvulopathies is also recommended 1,2,4,14.
-Details of this management is beyond the scope of this article.
+Details of this management are beyond the scope of this article.

 - 1. Badano LP, Muraru D, Enriquez-Sarano M. Assessment of functional tricuspid regurgitation.
 (2013) European Heart Journal.
 34 (25): 1875. doi:10.1093/eurheartj/ehs474

 - 2. J. Larry Jameson, Anthony S. Fauci, Dennis L. Kasper, Stephen L. Hauser, Dan L. Longo, Joseph Loscalzo.
 Harrison's Principles of Internal Medicine, Twentieth Edition (Vol.1 & Vol.2).
 (2018) ISBN: 9781259644030